Phileosopher/commonplace/safety-nature.md

 Grind anything made of metal or glass against rocks to make a blade.

 ## Navigating

+If you're lost, use the rule of 3 to call for help: 3 shouts, 3 horn blasts, or 3 whistles.

+- Do *not* move around unless there's an immediate threat to your safety, since Search & Rescue won't be able to catch up with you.

 Sunscreen and sunglasses can help you maintain your energy and focus: